Silent-Crafter/spotify-downloader/README.md

 if you are on windows, download and extract the zip from the Releases page to a convinient location eg. C:\ , and add the location of extracted zip file to <a href="https://linuxhint.com/add-directory-to-path-environment-variables-windows/">path</a>.<br>

 ## Usage

+**NOTE**: Any personalized spotify playlists like daily mix or artist mix will not work.
+You will have to fork the repo and modify the code to provide your cookies

 run `python3 spotify_downloader [url]` for linux (from the same github directory) windows users need to add `.exe` after `spotify-downloader`. i.e. `spotify_downloader.exe [url]`. input the asked values